Atanda1/contracts-docs/docs/guides/GatewayOrders.md

 );
 ```

 Let's verify the user's account by taking their account number and bank to generate the account name.
-Secondly, let's get the current exchange rate for amount of naira per USDT that would be exchanged for this transaction.
+Secondly, let's get the current exchange rate for amount of naira(NGN) per USDT that would be exchanged for this transaction.

 Both requests are performed in parallel so it can be completed faster.

+### Fetch naira rate and bank verification
 ```
 // get the  nairaRate and verify account number const nairaRate = "https://api.paycrest.io/v1/rates/usdt/1/ngn";